-The only other Aerial fitted with a lever operated auxiliary brake was the 1¼” wide model № 7981LT.
+The only other Aerial fitted with a lever operated auxiliary brake was the 1¼” wide model № 7981LT -a rare reel, but not as rare as this 7990!

 In the April 21st 1923 edition of The Fishing Gazette, Allcock’s introduced the new Lever Type Aerial № 7990.
 They had been developing it since 1920.
 They advised that this new model was suitable for salmon, mahseer, pike, tuna and other large fish.

-To Aerial lovers, they have been known for as long as I can remember (I’m frightfully old) as ‘Mahseer Aerials’.
+To Aerial lovers, they have been known for as long as I can remember (I’ve been in the trade for thirty four years, man and boy) as ‘Mahseer Aerials’.
 This is one of the most sought after and hard to find Aerials.

 The man on whose behalf I am selling this reel turned one hundred last October and like him, it is in superb condition, showing signs of light use only.
 The accompanying pictures illustrate the desirable and possibly unique features of this wonderful reel, which may well have been made ninety seven years ago.